Okitipupa: History

 It was also recorded that Esigie sent him to Ooni in Ile–Ife.
 He was there for three years.
 At the end of his third year, the Ooni gave Abodi benedictions.
 He made him to kneel down in a circle marked with white chalk and asked him to carry out these rites in his kingdom/Domain.
 Abodi came home with this chalk.
 This led to the use of white chalk (Efun) which is used to make inscriptions or marks on the ground (meaning) Ikale.
 That is what we bear today.
 Without prejudice to anybody, some people say we covered the land “a ka ile yi”.
 While some people claimed that a man was living beside the Owena River named Aale, and so his village was called Aale.
 From the three schools of thought, we presume that the act of using a white chalk to make an inscription on the ground to mean Ikale is the most acceptable.

 The Chiefs that accompanied him from Benin and those that joined him later were given districts to administer.
 These chiefs were called Olojas.
 They were given recognitions as Obas in 1979. meanwhile, Abodi gave them titles and they were responsible to him.
 Today, to a large extent they are autonomous in the administration of their areas.
 There is no time that the Ikales are nine or their rulers were nine.
 But the idea of Ikale mehan came during the colonial era.
 The reasons were best known to the colonial masters.
 Ajagba, Ujosun and Akotogbo were administered by Benin confederation.
 Two reasons were advanced for carving out the three: (i) They spoke Benin language (ii) They were too distant from Ikoya administration.
 One needs to say that if the colonial masters had understood the origin of the Ikales, they would not have carved out these three areas and put them under Benin Administration.

-Originally, there was: Larogbo of Akotogbo; Oluhogbo of Ujosun, Ahaba of Ajagba, Laragunsin of Iyansan, Odogbo of Omi, Olofun of Irele, Halu/Lapoki of Ode-Aye, Jagun of Idepe, Obagberume of Igbodigo, Lumure of Ayeka, Orungberuwa of Erinje, Olura of Oloto/Igbinsin, Rebuja of Osooro, and Onipe of Ubu.
+Originally, there was; Larogbo of Akotogbo; Oluhogbo of Ujosun, Ahaba of Ajagba, Laragunsin of Iyansan, Odogbo of Omi, Olofun of Irele, Halu/Lapoki of Ode-Aye, Jagun of Idepe, Obagberume of Igbodigo, Lumure of Ayeka, Orungberuwa of Erinje, Olura of Igbinsin Oloto, Rebuja of Osooro, and Onipe of Ubu.